Ithaca forest preschool

 If you believe that children belong outside, and that the tools of imagination are what build a happy childhood and a strong foundation, then welcome to our wooded world.

-At Ithaca Forest Preschool, nature is the teacher.
+At Ithaca Forest Preschool, nature is our teacher.
 We are mentors and facilitators, helping young children grow and connect in our all-outdoor classroom in Ithaca, NY.
 In our nature immersion preschool, we nurture the seeds of connection to self, others, nature, and those who have come before us.
-We honor the land and the Cayuga Nation people who have lived on it for centuries.
-In addition to teaching respect for the Earth, we teach respect for all cultures and we celebrate diversity.
+We teach respect for the land and role model stewardship.
+We teach respect for others, for all cultures and we celebrate the diversity of our histories.
+We run, dig, slide, sing, climb, build, splash… and tell stories about it all.
+In this nurtured, natural space, children learn to feel belonging among friends and mindfulness within their able, growing bodies.

 Advantages of a Forest Preschool